 There’s a rather peculiar birth called the mermaids sack.
 Another term is caul.

 “Born in the caul” is a phrase that’s connected with a lot of cross-cultural myths and superstitions — Biologically, though, it refers to a baby that’s born with part of the amniotic sac — the bubble of fluid a fetus grows in inside the uterus — still attached.
 Usually, a piece of the sac is draped over the baby’s head or face.
 These are called caul births, and they’re rare.
-But, about once in every 80,000 births, you’ll get something truly extraordinary — “en-caul”, a baby born inside a completely intact amniotic sac, fluid and all.”
+But, about once in every 80,000 births, you’ll get something truly extraordinary — “en-caul,” a baby born inside a completely intact amniotic sac, fluid and all.”

 Ah, a precious gift inside the veiled fluid.
 This fluid was often saving the life of a child.
 Most of the babies born prematurely had a hard time making it back in the day, but one born sealed up in this sack seemed to thrive and live.
 Protection.
-His Holy spirit is a precious protector too.
+His Holy Spirit is a precious protector too.

 And you don’t.
-You have no idea and I have no idea of how much oil is in your flask or the cost of it, but I know it’s precious and needs to be protected.
+You have no idea, and I have no idea of how much oil is in your flask or the cost of it, but I know it’s precious and needs to be protected.

-Not only was the aroma of these perfumed oils sweet and lovely to breathe in, they were healing.
-The flask was often coated with a seal or heavy wax like you see on certain whiskey or brandy decanters.
+Not only was the aroma of these perfumed oils sweet and lovely to breathe in, but they were also healing.
+The flask was often coated with a seal or heavy wax like you see on specific whiskey or brandy decanters.
 This heavy seal kept the perfume from escaping and kept the costly oil from spoiling.
 We are sealed for the day of redemption.

-“Because you say, “I am rich, and have become wealthy, and have need of nothing,” and you do not know that you are wretched and miserable and poor and blind and naked, I advise you to buy from Me gold refined by fire so that you may become rich, and white garments so that you may clothe yourself, and that the shame of your nakedness will not be revealed; and eye salve to anoint your eyes so that you may see.”
-Revelation 3:17-18 NASB.
+“Because you say, “I am rich, and have become wealthy, and have need of nothing,” and you do not know that you are wretched and miserable and poor and blind and naked, I advise you to buy from Me gold refined by fire so that you may become rich, and white garments so that you may clothe yourself, and that the shame of your nakedness will not be revealed; and eye salve to anoint your eyes so that you may see” (Revelation 3:17-18 NASB).

-The Bible says that out of the overflow of our mouth our heart speaks, but if we have Jesus-Yeshua, the Word hidden so deeply, etched and engraved inside of our hearts our mouths will be like perfume.
+The Bible says that out of the overflow of our mouth our heart speaks, but if we have Yeshua, the Word hidden so profoundly, etched and engraved inside of our hearts our mouths will be like perfume.
 So, by all means, invite His word into your heart today and meditate on it.
-PROTECT IT EVEN. . .

 Caul Photo by Aris Tsigrus